Gordano School

 Gordano School (/ɡɔːrˈdeɪnoʊ/) is a comprehensive school with academy status located in Portishead, North Somerset, England.
 In 1999, the school was awarded Specialist schools Technology College status.
-Gordano School has 2,100 pupils aged 11 to 18 as of March 2022 with an Ofsted rating of outstanding.
+Gordano School has 2,100 pupils aged 11 to 18 as of August 2024 with an Ofsted rating of good.

 History

 The school was originally proposed in 1937, with a projected cost of £27,000.
 However, the project was cancelled due to the Second World War.
 New plans were drawn in 1952, and excavation of the site started in 1954.
 During excavations, the skeleton of an Iron Age man was found, who was nicknamed Septimus because he was discovered on the seventh day of the seventh month.
 Septimus was rumoured to have been part of former Anglo Saxon tribes and it was later discovered that he died of malaria.